Guidelines for Hosting Political Candidates or Elected Officials

 - Other politicians or celebrities who support candidates may attend and receive special seating, and be introduced, but they may not speak on behalf of a candidate.

-- If a candidate is invited to speak on campus, the University must provide equal opportunity to all candidates for that particular office to speak on campus in accord and consistent with University policies.
+- If a candidate is invited to speak on campus, the University must provide equal opportunity to all candidates for that particular office to speak on campus in accord and consistent with the law and University policies.
 The same parameters and provisions must apply for all such candidates.